Appenzell Innerrhoden: Economy

 Cattle breeding and dairy farming are the main agricultural activities: Appenzeller cheese is widely available throughout Switzerland.
 Somewhat before the early 2000s, the countryside of Appenzell Innerrhoden became popular with nudists, and at the 2009 Landsgemeinde the canton's residents voted to prohibit naked hiking.
 However nudists who appealed against their fines to the federal court have been reimbursed by the local authorities, as nudism is not a crime under Swiss federal law which takes precedence.
 It is common for cars rented in Switzerland to be registered in Appenzell Innerrhoden, and thus have license plates starting with "AI", because of the reduced tax on cars in this canton.

+Transport

+Regional rail in Appenzell Innerrhoden and neighbouring areas is provided by St. Gallen S-Bahn, with some services also being part of the Bodensee S-Bahn.
+Services are operated by Appenzell Railways (Appenzeller Bahnen, AB) over its meter gauge lines.
+PostAuto buses serve towns and villages within the canton.
+Rail and bus services operate within the Ostwind tariff network.

+Several cable cars provide access to mountains.

+The nearest airports are St. Gallen–Altenrhein Airport and Zurich Airport.